 About CHURPRIMO

-CHURPRIMO defines the runtime governance layer for agentic execution.
-Coherence is enforced during execution: rupture constrains continuation, and recovery is required before execution resumes.
+CHURPRIMO is the runtime governance layer for autonomous execution.
+Coherence is enforced during execution.
+Instability is constrained.
+Recovery is required before continuation resumes.

 Section

-CHURPRIMO™ is the governance layer between orchestration and execution.
+CHURPRIMO is the runtime governance layer between orchestration and execution.
 It defines the control boundary where coherence becomes enforceable and unstable execution cannot propagate.

 Coherence is enforced as a runtime condition.